 On or about January 1, the Clerk sends the county auditor a certificate to which includes the actual unencumbered balances from the preceding year.
 The county auditor prepares an amended certificate, submits it to the county budget commission for approval.
-This amended certificate may be further amended during the year if the Clerk identifies projected increases or decreases in revenue.
+This amended certificate may be further amended during the year if projected increases or the Clerk identifies decreases in revenue.
+The amounts reported in the budgetary footnote reflect the amounts in the final amended certificates issued during 2003 and 2004.